Alex Garland: Film

-In January 2021, Garland was hired to direct his third film, Men, which stars Jessie Buckley and Rory Kinnear.
+In January 2021, Garland was hired to direct his third film, Men, starring Jessie Buckley and Rory Kinnear.
 The film follows a young woman who goes on a solo vacation to the English countryside after the death of her ex-husband.
+Released in May 2022, it received generally positive reviews, though its narrative approach received some criticism.
+Film critic Jonathan Rosenbaum placed Men on his Best Films of 2022 list.

-The following year, it was announced that Garland was reteaming with A24 for his fourth feature, Civil War, an action epic starring Kirsten Dunst, Wagner Moura, and previous collaborators Stephen McKinley Henderson and Cailee Spaeny.
+In April 2022, it was announced that Garland would once again work with A24 for his fourth feature, Civil War, an action epic starring Kirsten Dunst, Wagner Moura, and previous collaborators Stephen McKinley Henderson and Cailee Spaeny.
+The film was released on 12 April 2024.
+Garland will reunite with Boyle to write 28 Years Later, the long-gestating sequel to 28 Days Later, which is intended to launch a new trilogy of zombie films.
+Murphy will serve as an executive producer.
+The film is set to be released by Sony.

+In February 2024, it was revealed that Charles Melton was in talks to star in Garland's upcoming untitled war film with A24.
+This project marks the second collaboration between Garland and Ray Mendoza, who served as the military supervisor for Civil War.
+The pair wrote and will co-direct the film.
+The following month, Joseph Quinn, D'Pharaoh Woon-A-Tai, Kit Connor, Cosmo Jarvis, Will Poulter and Finn Bennett joined the ensemble cast, and the film was revealed to be titled Warfare.
+The same month, Garland stated that he would not direct any films in the "foreseeable future" after the release of Civil War and that his co-directorial work on Warfare was "more of a supporting character" to Mendoza's.
+However, in May 2025, it was announced that Garland's next project would be a film adaptation of Elden Ring.

 Television

-Garland wrote, served as executive producer, and directed the eight-episode miniseries Devs, about the "mysterious ongoings at a tech company", for FX; the series was greenlit in August 2018, and premiered 5 March 2020 on FX on Hulu.
+Garland wrote, served as executive producer, and directed the eight-episode miniseries Devs about the "mysterious ongoings at a tech company", for FX.
+The series was greenlit in August 2018, and premiered 5 March 2020 on FX on Hulu.
 It stars Ex Machina and Annihilation actress Sonoya Mizuno, alongside Nick Offerman, Jin Ha, Zach Grenier, Stephen McKinley Henderson, Cailee Spaeny, and Alison Pill.
-Spaeny, who did not audition for the role as Garland had wanted her specifically for it, stated that Devs was short for Development, and that the series would explore the idea of the multiverse.
+Spaeny, who did not audition for the role as Garland had wanted her specifically for it said that Devs was short for Development, and the series would explore the idea of the multiverse.

+In May 2022, a television series based on Never Let Me Go was optioned at FX, to be executive produced by Garland, who previously wrote the screenplay for the 2010 film adaptation of the same name.
+It would have premiered on Hulu in the United States, Star in other territories and Star+ in Latin America with Viola Prettejohn, Tracey Ullman and Kelly Macdonald starring.
+However, in February 2023, it was announced that FX had cancelled the series before production began.